 It is a very serious reflection of the shocking state of morale in the air force when Nuri pilots are living in literal fear of flying the helicopter.

-Deputy Prime Minister and Defence Minister, Datuk Seri Najib Razak reiterated yesterday that the Nuris were airworthy “workhorses” of the armed forces in transportation and operations.
 However, when asked whether he had flown on the Nuri, Najib said he had done so earlier but now used a special VIP aircraft.
 Can Najib produce the log of the number of times he had used the Nuri each year since he became Defence Minister in December 1999, and the number of times VVIPs had used the Nuri helicopters in recent years and their identities.

 If the Defence Minister and VVIPs are steering clear of the Nuri, with Nuri pilots like Azlan living in fear of flying the helicopter, is it right to risk the lives of air force personnel in the continued use of Nuri helicopters?

-The issue that should have been forwarded by LKS is not whether Nuri is a “dangerous” helicopter but instead LKS should have focused on:-
+The issue that should have been forwarded by LKS is not whether Nuri is a “dangerous” helicopter but instead, LKS should have focused on:-

 1. Whether the country need re-look into the age of military equipment (not just Nuri) and start changing for newer ones?

 2. Whether the right procedure has been followed (for example instruction to fly despite the problem with the helicopter) and the quality of maintenance of the military equipment is up to mark?
-Read the maintenance related Sea King crash story here, here and here
+Read the maintenance related Sea King crash story here, and here

 3. Whether there were any lapses in the last upgrade exercise of Nuri helicopters (did inferior parts used for the upgrade or improper service made)?